MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 # Game Manager quickstart

+This quickstart familiarizes you with the high-level aspects of the Game Manager.
+For more detailed information, select your specific topic of interest in the PlayFab documentation.
+By now, you should have created your PlayFab account, logged in, and viewed the Game Manager for your title, even if it's an empty title for now.
+The following provides more detail on each Game Manager area.
+Each time you perform an API call or task, view the results in the Game Manager in the appropriate area for that task.

 ## Let's begin with the basics: Your Developer Account

 Before you can call any PlayFab **API**, you must [have a PlayFab developer account](https://developer.playfab.com/en-us/sign-up).
 If you already have a PlayFab account, you can skip this step.